adamgaray/MIDI-Hero/README.md

 Overall, the project development process was relatively smooth.
 Most of the effort was in developing the Arduino program.
 The Max patch is simple and I already had a template for `playmidi.cpp` so all that needed to be written was the random sequence generator.
 The most time was used in figuring out how the LEDs would light and how the button timing mechanism would work.
 As well, it took some trial and error figuring out exactly how I wanted the RGB to light, to make sure I had a reasonable balance of green or red or something in between.
 Personally, I have very little prior experience in electronics, so perhaps more time than expected was used to figure out and put together the circuits.

 MIDI Hero is clearly just a prototype.
 Since the Arduino Uno only has 12 digital pins when using serial communication, only 5 note values are possible.
 In a full implementation, perhaps all 12 notes could be used, although this would make for a harder game.
 As well, using the LCD screen to act as a menu would be a nice feature, and would greater add to the feeling of an actual game, as opposed to using the command line.
 However, given the scope and amount of time dedicated, I think a reasonable prototype was created that achieved all the goals of this project.

-## Conclusion

-I'm happy with what I've created.
-This was an excellent way to dive a bit deeper into some concepts seen in lectures, and actually creating something myself was a great experience.
-While there are certainly many ways to improve this project, overall I achieved the goals I set for myself, and also had fun doing it.